puppetlabs/puppetlabs-apache/README.md

 }
 ```

+Default: '[]'.

 ##### `ensure`

 Specifies if the virtual host is present or absent.

-Valid options: 'absent', 'present'.
+Values: 'absent', 'present'.

 Default: 'present'.

 ##### `fallbackresource`

 Sets the [FallbackResource](https://httpd.apache.org/docs/current/mod/mod_dir.html#fallbackresource) directive, which specifies an action to take for any URL that doesn't map to anything in your filesystem and would otherwise return 'HTTP 404 (Not Found)'.
-Valid options must either begin with a '/' or be 'disabled'.
+Values must either begin with a '/' or be 'disabled'.

 Default: `undef`.

 #####`fastcgi_idle_timeout`

 If using fastcgi, this option sets the timeout for the server to respond.

+Default: `undef`.

 ##### `file_e_tag`

 Sets the server default for the [`FileETag`][] declaration, which modifies the response header field for static files.

-Valid options: 'INode', 'MTime', 'Size', 'All', 'None'.
+Values: 'INode', 'MTime', 'Size', 'All', 'None'.

-Default: undef, which uses Apache's default setting of 'MTime Size'.
+Default: `undef`, which uses Apache's default setting of 'MTime Size'.

 ##### `filters`